 Keep the Meals Small

-When you’re taking your guests to different restaurants and eateries, it’s important to remember that they are going to be sharing food from just one or two plates rather than each of them getting their own meal.
+Your guests should be sampling and sharing food from one or two plates rather than getting their own meal.